RonLek/Alexa-Prize-Coding-Challenge/README.md

 ## Model Training

 A pre-trained [BERT](https://arxiv.org/abs/1810.04805) model has been used to train on the Wizards of Tasks dataset.
 [Tensorflow Hub](https://tfhub.dev/google/collections/bert/1) was used to obtain a pre-trained BERT model.
 More specifically, the deployment makes use of the Small BERT model `small_bert/bert_en_uncased_L-2_H-256_A-4`.
 This model has 2 hidden layers (transformer blocks), a hidden size of 256 and 4 attention heads.
-More information about this model can be found [here](https://tfhub.dev/tensorflow/small_bert/bert_en_uncased_L-2_H-256_A-4/2).
+More information about this model can be found [here](https://tfhub.dev/tensorflow/small_bert/bert_en_uncased_L-2_H-256_A-4/2). `intent_classifier.ipynb` contains the model training code.

 To transform the text inputs numeric token ids and to arrange them in Tensors before being input to BERT we make use of pre-processing models.
 TensorFlow Hub provides a matching preprocessing model for each of the BERT models, which implements this transformation using TF ops from the TF.text library.